bmolnar91/workbook/module_web_with_python.md

 From hypertext point of view, visual design is described as _visual_ treatment of the text, _graphic_ page elements and navigational components.

 Information Design:
 Here (web applications), the information design is the process of designing the _presentation of information_ to facilitate understanding.
-From Hypertext System point of view, it can be described as Navigation Design (design of interface elements to facilitate the user’s movement through the information architecture).
+From Hypertext System point of view, it can be described as Navigation Design (design of interface elements to facilitate the user's movement through the information architecture).

 Information Architecture (IA):
 In a nutshell, this is the structural design of the information space to facilitate intuitive access to content.